MehulPrince/GoogleCodeIn_CCEPython/README.md

 * Ask the user for his/her name and then print "Hello (name), please to meet you!": HelloName.py
 * Print that name backwards : ReverseName.py

+All above projects are put into one file : CCEPython_project.py